Ronald Munro Ferguson, 1st Viscount Novar: Later career

-On the collapse of the Coalition he was adopted by another Scot, Bonar Law, who made Novar Secretary of State for Scotland.
+On the collapse of the Coalition, he was adopted by another Scot, Bonar Law, who made Novar Secretary of State for Scotland.
 Following an official ceremony, he received the Freedom of Edinburgh in 1923; he took an interest in the history and traditions of his homeland.
 After the brief interlude of the Labour government he left the Scottish office, and was appointed as Chairman of the Political Honours Committee.
 Whereas in Scotland he became a Member of the Royal Commission on the Ancient and Historical Monuments of Scotland and Construction.
 He remained a Liberal under the new leadership, and was invited to the Board of Trust of National Liberals of Scotland.
 Taking on directorships he was Chairman of the North British and Mercantile Insurance Company.
 He was a Director of the Rail Passengers Insurance Company, and of the Union Bank of Scotland: executive posts he held until his death.
 Novar was granted further honours when he was appointed a Knight of the Thistle (KT) in 1926.

 Personal life and death

 Lord Novar married Lady Helen Hermione (1863 – 9 April 1941), daughter of Lord Dufferin, in 1889.
 The union was childless.
 They lived at 18 Portman Square, when in London.
-He was a member of the Athenaeum and Reform Clubs.
+He was a member of the Athenaeum Club and Reform Club.

 Lady Novar's work for the British Red Cross Society, which included converting the ballroom of Melbourne's Government House for this purpose, earned her appointment as a Dame Grand Cross of the Order of the British Empire (GBE) in 1918.

 Lord Novar died at his home on 30 March 1934, aged 74, the title Viscount Novar dying with him as he left no issue.
 The titles Baron of Novar and Baron of Muirton became dormant.
 His papers are an extremely important source for historians of Australian politics and Australia's role in the First World War.
 He was a close friend of Sir Cecil Spring Rice, with whom he corresponded for many years.
 Lady Novar died in 1941.